eltoroit/LDS_Interview/interview.md

 **READER:** But I have noticed that some of the fields are not arranged the way I would like to have them placed on the screen.
 Can I move the fields around?
 I know that I could have the administrator re-arrange the fields on the page layouts, but those only handle 1 and 2 columns.

-**EL TORO:** Well, the administrator can change the order of the fields on tha page layouts, right?
+**EL TORO:** Well, the administrator can change the order of the fields on the page layouts, right?

 **READER:** yeah, but we are stuck with page layouts defined by the administrator...

 **EL TORO:** Which is not necessarily a bad thing, right?

-**READER:** Indeed, but I do not want to depend on what he decides to do with the page layouts in the future.
+**READER:** Indeed, but I do not want to depend on what she decides to do with the page layouts in the future.
 What can I do?
 Can we build our own UI?
 What if I want to show / hide some fields dynamically?
 Do we need Apex then?

 **EL TORO:** Not quite.
 Remember that you need Apex only if you want to work with multiple records.
 But controlling the UI with a single record is quite simple.